INRIA/scikit-learn-mooc/jupyter-book/predictive_modeling_pipeline/01_tabular_data_exploration_quiz.md

 - a) load a comma-separated values file
 - b) load a dataset already included in the pandas package
 - c) load a file only containing the survey features
-- d) load a file only containing the class of our classification problem: whether or not a person has a low or high income salary
+- d) load a file only containing the target of our classification problem: whether or not a person has a low or high income salary
-- e) load a file containing both the feature and the class for our datascience project
+- e) load a file containing both the features and the target for our classification problem

 _Select multiple answers_
 ```